Efficient LLR-Domain Decoding of ABS+ Polar Codes: Abstract

 \section{Abstract}

 ABS+ polar codes are a generalization of Arikan polar codes that provides much faster polarization.
-We present an LLR-domain implementation of the SCL decoder of ABS+ polar codes.
-Furthermore, we optimize the SCL algorithm in order to reduce the complexity requirements for the LLRs computation.
-In comparison with classical polar codes, the proposed approach requires less number of arithmetic operations in the SCL decoder to obtain the fixed frame error rate (FER) at high-SNR region.
+We present an LLR-domain version of the SCL decoder of ABS+ polar codes.
+Furthermore, we optimize the SCL algorithm in order to reduce the complexity of LLR computation.
+In comparison with classical polar codes, the proposed approach requires less number of arithmetic operations in the SCL decoder to obtain the same frame error rate (FER) at high-SNR region.